Kijako/Python_S7_Diabete/README.md

 This data has been prepared to analyze factors related to readmission as well as other outcomes pertaining to patients with diabetes.

 ## How does the API work ?
-This application is composed of 4 main parts :
+The application is composed of 4 main parts :

 Home : In this section, you will find all the general information necessary to understand how our API works and the general composition of the database